 They say charity begins at home, and many moms leave a legacy of giving.
 Keep her legacy alive by volunteering with a meaningful local organization on Mother’s Day.
 Serving meals at your local food pantry, planting new flowers or vegetables at a community garden or reading to children through a hospital program are examples of volunteer opportunities that might reflect your mother’s interests while allowing you to spend an otherwise tough day in service to others.

 Missing Mom on Mother’s Day is natural.
 And how you choose to spend Mother’s Day when Mom is gone may vary from year to year.
 However you decide to spend the day, grief experts agree that it’s most important to listen to your heart and allow yourself to do as much or as little as you are able to do.
-Giving yourself permission to grieve for or honor Mom in whatever way you need is essential to managing your own grief and well-being while remembering her this Mother’s Day.
+Giving yourself permission to grieve for or honour Mom in whatever way you need is essential to managing your own grief and well-being while remembering her this Mother’s Day.